ESTHERKISHK/intro-se-1-array-methods-mini-lab/README.md

 ```

-As you go through this lab, you'll want to refer back to the [http://ruby-doc.org/core-2.4.1/Array.html](ruby documentation on arrays).
+As you go through this lab, you'll want to refer back to the [ruby documentation on arrays](http://ruby-doc.org/core-2.4.1/Array.html).
 The explanations are pretty good, the sample code snippets are great.
 This is where you can learn about other methods like ".sort" that we used above.